5 of The Best Drives in Rocky Mountain National Park for 2025

 Distance: 48 miles

-Trail Ridge Road is one of the most famous scenic drives in the United States and resides in Rocky Mountain National Park.
+Trail Ridge Road is one of the most famous scenic drives in the United States and takes you right through the heart of Rocky Mountain National Park.

-This drive connects Grand Lake to Estes Park and will guide you throughout Rocky Mountain National Park as you climb to over 12,000 feet above sea level.
+This route connects Grand Lake to Estes Park and climbs to over 12,000 feet above sea level.

-This road is considered to be the highest continually paved road in the United States and provides you with some truly epic views of the state of Colorado.
+This road is considered to be the highest continually paved road in the United States and provides some truly epic views of the state of Colorado.

-Throughout your drive, you will gain tremendous views of the Rocky Mountains, be able to stop at countless pull-offs and scenic overlooks along the way, and may even encounter a wildlife sighting or two.
+Throughout your drive, you will have tremendous views of the Rocky Mountains, be able to stop at countless pull-offs and scenic overlooks along the way, and may even encounter a wildlife sighting or two.
+We were thrilled to see the elk herd grazing in the meadows near the Alpine Visitor Center.

-Be sure to stop at the Alpine Visitor Center along Trail Ridge Road to enjoy more of the stunning views!
+Be sure to stop at the Alpine Visitor Center, too, and enjoy more of the stunning views!

 2. Bear Lake Road